 Club rugby was far more the the Shute Shield, there were a number of club rugby competitions an all had youth development in place.

 But not developing youth academies, nor having a feel for locals, club ruby started to falter, and so did their junior competitions, especially Saturday morning competitions, unbelievably and sadly moved to Sunday for the benefit of the private schools.

 My idea of RA developing a competition and then inviting private teams to enter, has another aspect in that as part of the entry criteria set up by RA, all teams coming in need to have a base of a certain numbers of juniors and must operate a youth academy for the development of the rep sides taken from their local park teams.

-Quick, the incredible damage done by SR to youth development and to the various club rugby competitions is huge, mostly ignored but never talked about as it has not suited the flag waving SR folk.
+Quick, the incredible damage done by Super Rugby to youth development and to the various club rugby competitions is huge, mostly ignored but never talked about as it has not suited the flag waving Super Rugby folk.

 Essentially after Matthew Ridge went to Manly even NZ got scared and rugby sold its soul to a US media company, and while the first say 3 to 5 years were good a pause, take control, we should have used the various club rugby competitions to create a national competition.